 What is an F2 Aussiedoodle

 Their characteristics are very unpredictable due to this even mix.
-They are very rare, as it is far quicker to breed an F1 Aussiepoo, and the results are the same.
+They are somewhat rare, as it is far quicker to breed an F1 Aussiedoodle, and the results are the same.
 F2 Aussiedoodles also have less hybrid vigor than the F1.

 Just like F1 and F2 Aussiedoodles are basically the same thing with regards to genetics, and so are F1b and F2b, as well as F1bb and F2bb.